Skip to content

 Error Handling

-All HTTP errors are wrapped in HTTPClientError:
+Transport and adapter-level failures are wrapped in HTTPClientError:

-from haiway.helpers import HTTPClientError
+from haiway import HTTPClient, HTTPClientError

 async def safe_request():